Symptoms

 Multiple lesions, with more extensive tunnels and scarring.
 It involves an entire area of the body

-Hurley staging allows doctors to assign a severity level to HS, but it does not account for other factors such as disease activity, the pain, or the impact on a person’s quality of life.
-As a result, many different measurements/tools have been developed to assess HS severity to take these other factors into account.
+Hurley staging allows doctors to assign a severity level to HS, but it does not account for other factors such as disease activity, the pain, or the impact on a person’s quality-of-life.
+As a result, many different measurements/tools have been developed to assess HS severity to account for these additional factors.

-Currently, there are > 30 severity assessment measurements/tools in use but all doctors still refer to and use the Hurley staging system.
+Currently, there are > 30 severity assessment measurements/tools in use but most doctors still refer to and use the Hurley staging system.